Your family will go bananas for this dressed-up French toast recipe.

 Return the pan to the heat and cook for a couple of minutes.
 This will help to burn off the alcohol leaving you with just a rum taste.

 Serve the French toast topped with the caramelized banana mixture and a dollop of whipped cream.

-Growing up in a small town in the foothills of North Carolina and attending the University of North Carolina at Charlotte, I always dreamed of living on the coast.
-After earning my degree in Marketing/Branding I moved to Wilmington and the life my spouse and I have created for ourselves is a blessing beyond words.
-Together, we enjoy kayaking the Cape Fear, fishing the shores of Carolina Beach and picking up seashells and shark’s teeth.
-At home, I love to cook and write recipes, play with our dogs, and take on DIY home improvement endeavors.
-Being a part of the Carolina Marketing Company team has shown me that you really can enjoy your job.
-I am truly grateful to have a career I love in the city I aspired to be in.
-Life is grand!
+Growing up in a small town in the foothills of North Carolina and attending the University of North Carolina at Charlotte, I always dreamed of working on the coast.
+I earned my degree in Marketing/Branding and started to build a life with my spouse and son.
+Together, we enjoy fishing, going to hear live music and spending time with family.
+At home I love to cook and write recipes, take on DIY home improvement endeavors and grill out with friends.
+Being a part of the Carolina Marketing Company team has showed me that you really can enjoy your job, and we feel like a family.
+I am truly grateful to have a career I love.